-Half the students in U.S. schools are experiencing or have experienced trauma, violence, or chronic stress.
-Much has been written about these students from a therapeutic perspective, especially regarding how to provide them with adequate counseling supports and services.
-Conversely, little has been written about teaching this population and doing so from a strengths-based perspective.
+An epic number of school-age children worldwide are experiencing adverse childhood experiences.
+In the US alone, half of the nation’s students, according to the National Survey of Children’s Health, are experiencing or have experienced trauma, violence, or chronic stress.
+While much has been written about these students from a therapeutic and counseling perspective, little has been written about teaching this population and doing so from a strengths-based perspective.
 Using real-world examples as well as research-based principles, this book shows how to:

 - Identify inherent assets that students bring to the classroom.

 - Connect to students’ experiences through instructional planning and delivery.

 - Foster students’ strengths through the use of predictable routines and structured paired and small-group learning experiences.